tilt-dev/tilt-extensions/kubefwd/README.md

 The `kubefwd` operator will watch Tilt to see what namespaces you're deploying to, then configure `kubefwd` for that namespace.

+If `kubefwd` gets wedged, Tilt has a custom button to the UI to refresh it.
+Click the `kubefwd:run` resource and press the button labelled "Refresh".

 ## Future Work

 ### Pod Discovery